bilalshahzad139/TasksToIncreaseExperiences/Tasks.md

 # Case Study 1:
-- Google Drive allows you to create folders at nested level.
+- Google Drive allows you to create nested folders.
+We need to replicate this functionality.
 End application will
   - Allow user to open a folder and show its content (for now a folder may contain one or more sub folders)
   - Allow user to create a new folder considering current opened folder as parent folder.
-Folder at first level will have parent as null.
+Folder at first level will have parent as null in database.
 - Note: We are not going to create any physical folders but creating a folder means adding a new record in table.

 ## Task 1